 (4 credits) An introduction to the pathophysiology associated with the disease states of the human body.
 The focus of the course will be on disruptions in homeostasis as the result of organ system malfunction or failure.
 The pathophysiology associated with the following systems will be examined: blood, cells and cell growth, nervous, muscle, cardiovascular, endocrine, respiratory, renal, reproductive and gastrointestinal.

-Prerequisites: BIO122 or 222 and CHE102 or 112.
+Prerequisites: BIO122 or BIO222 and CHE102 or CHE108SN or CHE112.

 BIO 393 - Research Experience